American History

 As the population swelled and mines proliferated, the demand for timber exceeded the supply.
 Houses required wood to build and wood to heat and cook.
 Mines required timbers for support inside and buildings and elevators outside.
 But the most demanding of all was the smelting of lead ore and casting into "pigs" that could be easily stacked and transported.
 As the hills were stripped of trees and the soil plowed for crops, the topsoil began to erode.
 Spring thaws would move the soil gently but deliberately downstream, and the Galena River began to silt in.
 Once large enough to fit 8 steamboats, it began to need regular dredging to keep it navigable.
 A lock and dam was eventually installed, and subsequently removed - it was too little and too late.
 Today, the river is navigable only by shallow watercraft.

-The silting of the river, and downtown Galena's proximity to it, almost destroyed its main street forever.
-Spring floods reached epic levels in 1937, starting a cry for help that ended with the installation of the levee system and flood gates in the 1950s.
-Without this structure, Galena's downtown would be lost to history as the floods continue to this day, but the city is protected by its earthen wall and steel gates.
+The silting of the river, and downtown Galena's proximity to it, almost destroyed its downtown.
+Spring floods reached epic levels in 1937, starting a cry for help that ended with the installation of the levee system and flood gates in 1950.
+Without this structure, Galena's downtown would be lost to history as the floods continue to this day, but the city is protected by its earthen wall and steel doors.

 Famous Residents